 Students may use the provider networks available at the links above.
 UMass Dartmouth Student Health Services is part of the provider network.
-Students do not pay a co-pay when being seen at Umass Dartmouth Student Health Services, as the student health fee is considered the co-ay.
-For Academic Year 2013/2014 when you use a other participating providers for outpatient visits, you will pay your $25 co-pay and most of your outpatient care will be covered at 100%.
-Most in hospital care is covered at 80% at participating hospitals.
+Students do not pay a co-pay when being seen at UMass Dartmouth Student Health Services, as the student health fee is considered the co-ay.
+For Academic Year 2014/2015 when you use a other participating providers for outpatient visits, you will pay your $30 co-pay and most of your outpatient and inpatient care will be covered at 80% if you use an in-network provider or hospital.
+There is a $200 deductible that must be met.
 To review the brochure, go to www.universityhealthplans.com and click on UMass Dartmouth.

 Yes, when classes are not in session and you are home on break or traveling, the school plan provides coverage 24 hours a day anywhere in the US for as long as you are insured.
 When you are traveling abroad away from your home country, your coverage is in effect.

 If you experience a medical emergency while traveling more than 100 miles from home or campus, you have access to a comprehensive group of emergency assistance services provided by Meridian VIP Travel Assist Program.
 Meridian will assist you with medical referrals, legal and interpreter assistance, foreign hospital admission guarantee, prescription assistance, lost luggage assistance, travel information such as visa and passport requirements, travel advisories, etc. This coverage will provide medically necessary travel back to your home country when this is deemed necessary by your physician in collaboration with the Meridian physician.
 For more information on this coverage please visit www.universityhealthplans.com and click on University of Massachusetts Dartmouth, and then on the travel assistance program.